 The Fathym Forecaster relies on cutting-edge machine learning from a global network of fixed and mobile sensor observations, and a proprietary method of blending sensor data with multiple model output datasets to create highly accurate, hyper-local pavement and atmospheric forecasts.

 Fathym’s statistically-based, blended model allows forecasts to be dynamically generated at high speeds, meaning their real-time relevancy and accuracy is vastly improved from traditional physical forecast models.

 Statistical modeling within the Fathym Forecaster relies on a smaller dataset for model training, which enables the model to generate more consistent results.

 Physical models are data driven.
 They require more raw input for training on a specific forecast point (road type, road base, heat transfer, shade, UV), which yields slower processing cycles and limits scale across cloud resources.
 Although the physical model will provide a more accurate forecast at one specific point, it loses its value as the user scales across thousands or millions of points along a road segment.
 The statistical model consistently outperforms the physical model in this use case.

 Fathym’s road temperature forecast has been proven to be within 0.5°C during the morning and overnight hours and within 1°C during the heat of the day out to 52 hours, which exceeds the accuracy of physically-based road weather models deployed today.

 Take Your Forecast Further

-Harness Fathym’s low-code IoT framework to combine surface weather forecasting with data visualisation widgets, mapping and routing services and data triggered alerts.
+Harness the Fathym Low-Code Framework to combine surface weather forecasting with data visualisation widgets, mapping and routing services and data triggered alerts.